“Your Prep Is Clean.” — My First Real Vinyl Wrap Installation

 We practiced with

-five-year-old training film
+five-year-old training vinyl wrap film

 that had almost no adhesive strength.